Email Whitelisting Instructions

 Under “Perform the following actions,” select “Move Message” and “Inbox” from the drop-down menus.
 Click “Ok” to save the rule.

-Select “Junk E-mail” from the menu.
+Select "Mail" from the Settings menu.